nbasilico/debian-mips/README.md

   	-redir tcp:10022::22 # local port 10022 will map to port 22 on the virtual machine
 ```

-8. Debian OS should boot and we should see the command prompt.
-Thanks to the port mapping we applied in the start sript, we can ssh to the machine:
+8. By running the above script, Debian OS should boot and we should see the command prompt.
+Thanks to the port mapping we applied in the script, we can ssh to the machine from a new local terminal:

 ```bash
 ssh mips1@localhost -p 10022